games647/pwned-check/README.md

 1. Download the database from https://haveibeenpwned.com/Passwords (Torrent recommended for reduced load).
 This tool expects the list to be sorted by hash for better efficiency and to have only SHA-1 hashes.
 2. Unpack the downloaded file
-2. Export your existing passwords somewhere safe. **Note**: A persistent storage isn't a good idea, because the file could be restored even if deleted.
+2. Export your existing passwords somewhere safe.
+    * **Warning**: A persistent storage isn't a good idea, because the file could be restored even if deleted.
 You could store it in memory (ex: Linux in /tmp depending on the permissions) and delete it later (`shred`).
+Even then other applications or users could access it.
+For later make sure, only you have read permission.
     * Firefox: Open `about:logins` and click the three `horizontal` dots.
 There you can export logins.
     * Chromium: Open `chrome://settings/passwords` and click the three `vertical` dots on the right side to export it
 3. Run the executable of this project with the following usage: